TeskaLabs/Frame-Transporter/doc/reference/frame.md

 Specify how much data can fit into a frame in bytes.
 Typically 20KiB.

+Capacity is read-only value that is provided during frame construction time.

 ### Type

 #### `enum ft_frame_type type` \[read-write attribute\]